 Louise Chawla is Professor Emerita in the Program in Environmental Design at the University of Colorado Boulder, former Co-Editor of the journal Children, Youth and Environments, and former International Coordinator of the Growing Up in Cities program of UNESCO.
 She currently serves as a Research Fellow with the Community Engagement, Design and Research Center in the Program in Environmental Design and as a member of the Scientific Advisory Board of the Children and Nature Network.
 She publishes widely on the subjects of child and youth participation in design and planning and the development of active care for the natural world.

-Mara Mintzer has been a coordinator of Growing Up Boulder since its inception in 2009, when she agreed to lead the project with no funding but with lots of enthusiasm.
-Seven years later (and with funding), she feels privileged work on such a fantastic project with so many talented colleagues.
+Mara Mintzer has been involved with Growing Up Boulder since its inception in 2009, when she agreed to lead the project with no funding but with lots of enthusiasm.
+First as Co-Coordinator and now as Program Director (and with some funding), she feels privileged to work on such a fantastic project with so many talented colleagues.
 Throughout Mara's career, she has run programs for children and families, with a special emphasis on serving underrepresented communities.
 Mara has worked in the non-profit, for profit, government, and now higher-education sector.
 She is semi-fluent in French and Spanish, and loves to travel.